isomerpages/moe-bendemeersec/_secondary-1-posting/Student Well Being.md

-#### **Support for Students with Special Educational Needs(SEN)**
+#### **Support for Students with Special Educational Needs (SEN)**

-We seek to promote an inclusive community of understanding and mutual support for students with SEN to access a positive and holistic education experience, and attain greater independence.
+We promote an inclusive community of understanding and mutual support for students with SEN to access a positive and holistic education experience, and attain greater independence.

 We provide a range of support for students with with learning and behavioural needs (e.g. dyslexia, Attention-Deficit Hyperactivity Disorder and autism spectrum), sensory needs like hearing loss and vision impairment, and physical and motor needs, including access to assistive technology to support their learning.